sunshine-protocol/sunshine/README.md

 # ⓢⓤⓝⓢⓗⓘⓝⓔ 🌞

-**sunshine**🌞is a fund coordination DAO that fosters nuanced governance over pooled resources.
+**sunshine** is a fund coordination DAO that fosters nuanced governance over pooled resources.
 The architecture is built to evolve and encourages **self-improvement**.

 * [overview](#over)
 * [runtime architecture](#runtime)